taivokasper/vscode-fuzzy-open/README.md

 Install the *.vsix file at the root of the project.

-Press cmd+k + cmd+f to fuzzy open and files in your workspace or multi workspace project.
+Press cmd+k + cmd+f to fuzzy open any files in your workspace or multi workspace project.